David Webb (footballer): AFC Bournemouth

 He played only 11 times for Bournemouth, but in December 1980 was appointed manager, guiding them to promotion to the third division in 1982.
 He held the position until 10 February 1982, when he was sacked after a dispute with the chairman over new ownership of the club.
 His successor was Don Megson.

 Torquay United

 In February 1984, after a spell out of the game working as a self-employed salesman, he was appointed manager of Torquay United in succession to Bruce Rioch.
 At the end of the 1983–84 season, Torquay finished ninth in the Fourth Division and were looking to progress.
 The following season they finished bottom and Webb himself was forced out of retirement, scoring once in his two league appearances that season.
 On 21 August 1985, Webb became managing director at Torquay, appointing first John Sims and then Stuart Morgan to manage the team.
 Torquay finished bottom again the following season, but were re-elected to the Football League in the season before automatic relegation was introduced.
-His spell in charge is not fondly remembered, the team had two disastrous seasons; five of United's key players were released as soon as he took over, others such as Keith Curle were sold cheaply, and replaced by vastly inferior players, and the club colours changed to blue..